 There are some contaminants for which the US EPA develops health advisories (HA), but has not yet established regulatory limits for compliance by public water suppliers.
 The health advisories provide technical information on health effects.
 Perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) are included in those contaminants that have no regulatory limit but are associated with a health advisory.
 Currently, PFOA and PFOS have a combined health advisory level of 70 ppt.
 These chemicals are among a family of manmade chemicals that have been used for decades as ingredients to make products that resist heat, oil, stains, grease and water, and are used in foam products for firefighting.
-Due to recent health concerns in the region, Forest Park Water Treatment Plant voluntarily elected to monitor water at the plant for PFCs.
+Due to recent health concerns in the region, Forest Park Water Treatment Plant voluntarily elected to monitor water at the plant for PFAS.

-PFOA/PFOS at Forest Park Water Treatment Plant (FPWTP)
+PFAS at Forest Park Water Treatment Plant (FPWTP)

-Contaminant Average Level Detected Range of Detections Units Sample Date Perfluorooctanoic acid (PFOA) 3.1 2.1 - 4.2 ppt 2019 Perfluorooctanesulfonic acid (PFOS) 1.2 (less than reporting limit of 2.0) 0 - 2.5 ppt 2019 PFOA + PFOS 4.3 2.1 - 6.6 ppt 2019

-\PFOA + PFOS have a combined health advisory (HA) level of 70 ppt

-Perfluorinated Compounds NOT DETECTED at Forest Park Water perfluorobutanesulfonic acid perfluoroheptanoic acid perfluorohexanesulfonic acid perfluorononanoic acid (PFBS) (PFHpA) (PFHxS) (PFNA)
+Contaminant Average Level Detected Range of Detections Units Sample Date Perfluorooctanoic acid (PFOA) 0.9 (less than reporting limit of 2.0) 2020 Perfluorooctanesulfonic acid (PFOS Not detected (all samples less than reporting limit of 2.0) N/A ppt 2020 PFOA + PFOS 0.9 (less than reporting limit of 2.0) 0 - 2.4 ppt 2020 PFOA + PFOS have a combined health advisory (HA) level of 70 ppt Per- and polyfluoroalkyl Substances (PFAS) NOT DETECTED at Forest Park Water Perfluorobutanesulfonic acid Perfluoroheptanoic acid Perfluorohexanesulfonic acid Perfluorononanoic acid Perfluorooctanesulfonic a

+(CONTINUED ON NEXT PAGE)

+(PFHxS)

+(PFNA)

+(PFOS)